- Business travel doesn’t have to be stressful.

 - Steam out wrinkled clothing in the shower.
 No matter how good you are at packing, you’ll sometimes end up with wrinkly clothing.
 A way to get rid of mild to moderate wrinkles is to hang your clothes in the bathroom and turn on the shower.
 For deep wrinkles, you can use the hotel’s hangers with clips on them and hang the shirt or pants from the bottom and add extra weight to free wrinkles from the clothing item.

 - Exercise while on the road.
 To keep your energy level up, bring a set of workout clothes and go to the hotel gym or do some high-intensity circuit training in your room.
-It’s easy to gain weight and get out of shape by being on the road much of the time.
+It’s easy to gain weight and get out of shape by being on the road most of the time.
 If you exercise, you’ll ultimately feel better and perform your job better.

 - Treat everyone you come across with courtesy and respect.
 As we have all seen, the stresses of travel can bring out the worst in people at airports, on planes and in traffic.
 TSA officers, gate agents and flight attendants unfairly bear the brunt of traveler’s frustrations.
 It never hurts to be patient and friendly.
 A warm hello and a smile can go a long way to getting better treatment.
 Airline employees and security personnel can make your life a lot easier or ruin your day, so why not give them a reason to help you out by being kind and respectful?
 It’s the right thing to do, and you represent your employer well.